amplitude/amplitude-docs/content/collections/get-started/en/analyze-acquisition-channels.md

 updated_by: 5817a4fa-a771-417a-aa94-a0b1e7f55eae
 updated_at: 1716571204
 ---
 Understanding how many and where your customers are coming from is crucial for any business, but particularly those in the e-commerce sector.
-Amplitude helps you understand how many customers are being driven to your store, how effective different campaigns are at creating new revenue, and which channels drive the most engagement.
+Amplitude helps you understand how many customers are finding your store, how effective different campaigns are at creating new revenue, and which channels drive the most engagement.

 Armed with this knowledge, you can focus your efforts on optimizing ad spend, marketing efforts, and product enhancements.